arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/04.python-arduino-data-exchange/content.md

 ![The iMX8 and the STM32H747 processor communicate via SPI](assets/component-placement.svg)

-You can find the sketch in the software package [here](assets/python-sensor-rpc.zip).
+You can find the sketch and complete example [here](https://github.com/arduino/portenta-containers/tree/main/python-rpc-sensors).
 You may need to change the sketch depending on the choice of the sensor to read from.
 If you're using an I<sup>2</sup>C sensor, you can connect SCL to **PWM6** and SDA to **PWM8** on the Portenta breakout.

 That is because the labeled I<sup>2</sup>C pins on the Portenta Breakout are only available on the Linux side.
 If you are using an analog sensor, you can connect it to any analog pin.
 Please refer to the pinout diagram on the Portenta Breakout [documentation page](/hardware/portenta-breakout).